Skip to main content

 Our family kayaking itinerary included:

 Paddling.
-On our kayaking tour, we paddled roughly 2–3 hours per day.
+On our kayaking tour, we paddled roughly two to three hours per day.
 Our first day, we paddled about 8 miles out to Jones Island, and on our middle day, we paddled about 4 miles on a circuit around a few smaller islands.
 In the relatively good conditions we experienced, this felt about as tiring as a moderate hike, but without the ease of stopping for off-trail bathroom breaks.
 Strong winds or currents could make the trip more challenging.

 San Juan Islands family kayaking trips feature double kayaks so you can paddle with your child

 Fishing for seaweed.
-Credit: Natasha Dillinger
+Photo: Natasha Dillinger

 Hiking.
 My sister-in-law has taught me to call mini hikes a “ramble,” to avoid striking fear into the heart of hike-hating children.
 So take a ramble around the relatively flat Jones Island Trail and you’ll end up at several rocky outcroppings that are perfect for watching the sunset or sunrise.